HC: Civil Division (Uganda)

 December 2012

-Letter accusing a judge of fraud and interference was defamatory per se; qualified privilege failed due to malice; general damages awarded.
+Accusatory letter to authorities was defamatory per se; qualified privilege failed due to malice; damages awarded.

 5 December 2012